-Star Wards is a project of the social justice charity Bright.
-Star Wards provides practical ideas and inspiring examples from and for mental health ward staff.
-Our role is as a catalyst to change through inspiring, collecting and disseminating best practice in inpatient care.
-We work collaboratively with the full range of mental health wards from acute admission to high secure, to improve inpatients’ experiences and outcomes.
-About 650 wards are members and enjoying introducing small changes which make a massive difference to patients.
+Star Wards was a project of the social justice charity Bright from 2004 until 2020.
+Star Wards provided practical ideas and inspiring examples from and for mental health ward staff.
+During this time we were proud to be a catalyst to change through inspiring, collecting and disseminating best practice in inpatient care.
+We worked collaboratively with the full range of mental health wards from acute admission to high secure.
+Our supporters were just brilliant and introduced any small changes that made a massive difference to patients.
 Star Wards was set up by Bright’s founder, Marion Janner, following her experience as a detained patient.
+When Marion retired, Geoff Brennan and Nic Higham carried on her work until Bright closed.
+Following closure, Geoff manages the Star Wards resources while Nic has taken on CAMHeleon.
+Here are a few words from the start of Bright’s journey:

 “Marion Janner knows the smallest changes can make the biggest difference.
 After being sectioned eight years ago with borderline personality disorder, Janner spent her time on a mental health ward creating a list of 65 things that would have made her life there happier.
 This list of practical low-cost changes evolved into the charity Star Wards and is now being implemented in 80% of the country’s mental health wards – from cookery to laughter therapy and of course pets – least of all the Star Wards mascot, Buddy.”